Anger & Defiance

 “I’ve told you to clean your room 1,000 times!”
 Why nagging your child, yelling and repeating yourself don’t work—and how to talk to your kids so they will listen.

 Here’s the truth: nagging and arguing with your child doesn’t work.
-We parents often get in a rut—out of stress, frustration or just not knowing...
+We parents often get in a rut—out of stress, frustration or just not knowing any other...
 Read more »

 Why does arguing with your child give him power?
 When you engage in fights with your child, over time he will begin to believe that he is your peer and that he has the power to challenge you.
 This is a loaded situation because your child doesn't realize that this empowerment he’s feeling isn’t real....
 Read more »